Twin Cities, Gemini

 Despite everything being laid out in stone and despite Werner’s orders, Stein accompanied the colonel out for another round of drinks the following night.

 That night marked the first truly official Campana on Romano attack in the city in a decade.
 A set of proto-conductors filled with a Projector’s vitae were set beneath one of the Romano’s restaurant fronts and were rigged to explode at 2400 hours.
 The blast collapsed half the building, killing one-eighth of the patrons instantly and injuring one-fourth.
 Although the colonel, Gilbert, Bergmann, and Kleine came out unscathed, Stein was among the injured.
 According to Gilbert, the colonel had invited Stein to join him at a bar to flirt with some waitresses.
 The bar was in the zone of impact.
-But the fact that the colonel came out of the blast zone unharmed could be considered miraculous.
+The fact that the colonel came out of the blast zone unharmed was miraculous.

 But Werner knew there were no such things as miracles.

 Stein was initially transported to a small hospital nestled in the heart of the east side of the city along with the other injured patrons.
 Three hours after the man’s condition had stabilized, however, Nico had Stein transported to his father’s underground ER where more specialized care was provided.
-Nico himself did not return to the Abaccio hotel that night.
-Contrarily, the colonel and Werner’s other men did not step foot outside of its premises.
+Nico himself didn’t return to the Abaccio hotel that night.
+Contrarily, the colonel and Werner’s other men didn’t step foot outside of its premises.
 Werner conjectured that they were confounded by the developments.
-They most likely had not expected to encounter such a situation outside of their border services.
+They most likely hadn’t expected to encounter such a situation outside of their border services.

 In the end, however, the authorities of the Twin Cities had covered up the attack swiftly.
 They portrayed it as a terrible accident: the result of a malfunctioned generator conductor.
 Whether this was Tau acting on his association with ELPIS or if this was the city officials acting on their associations to the mafia families was unknown.

 The following night, the colonel invited Werner out into the fifth-floor lobby.
-The invitation was unwelcome, and Werner had strongly declined it but von Spiel had pulled rank-and-file.
+The invitation was unwelcome, and Werner had strongly declined the offer but von Spiel pulled rank-and-file.
 Now they sat across from one another in front of the fireplace in silence.